viam-devrel/viamcodelabs/site/viamguides/src/securibot/securibot.md

    > aside positive
    > The website [pinout.xyz](https://pinout.xyz/) is a helpful resource with the exact layout and role of each pin for Raspberry Pi.
 When working with Viam, make sure to reference the physical pin numbers, and not the GPIO numbers listed on `pinout.xyz`.

-1. **Wire the servo to the Raspberry Pi**: Connect the peripherals referencing the wiring diagram from above.
-You can optionally use a breadboard to simplify the wiring process by providing a secure platform to connect components without soldering.

    ![wiring photo](assets/wiringServo2.jpg)